open-amt-cloud-toolkit/docs/docs/Tutorials/apiTutorial.md

         ```

     !!!info "Info - Using the --insecure Flag"
-        Because we are using self-signed certificates for MPS for development purposes, we must supply this flag to force past certificatverification.
+        Because we are using self-signed certificates for MPS for development and testing purposes, we must supply this flag to bypass SSL certificate verification.

 4. Run the command.